 For a speedy route from the city centre or further afield, Edinburgh Gateway is the closest train station, with quick links to and from Waverley Station, Haymarket, Fife, as well as nearby connections to the West via Edinburgh Park.

-Trains run until around 23:30 and are only about 10 minutes from central Edinburgh.
 Plan your journey with the Traveline website.

 The Edinburgh Gateway tram stop is a 5-10 minute walk from the venue and connects you with: